filecoin-project/filecoin-docs/content/en/smart-contracts/developing-contracts/hardhat/index.md

     ✨  Done in 211.76s.
     ```

-    This will compile all the contracts in the contracts folder and deploy them to the Hyperspace test network automatically!
+    This will compile all the contracts in the contracts folder and deploy them to the Calibration test network automatically!

 1. Interact with the contracts using the available functions within the `tasks` folder.
 For example, you can get the balance of the `simple-coin` contract by calling the `get-balance` function: